gopi-suvanam/scribbler-website/_posts/2023-05-23-Array-Function-in-JavaScript.md

 ---
-title: Funtional Style Code in JavaScript using Array Functions
+title: Functional Style Code in JavaScript using Array Functions
 layout: post
 description: Some techniques to avoid writing for/while loops in JavaScript for readability and performance using Array functions like map, reduce, and forEach.
 These are second order functions and are helpful in writing functional style code.
 start_link: https://app.scribbler.live/?jsnb=./examples/Array-Functions.jsnb